Broccoli: Etymology

 The word broccoli, first used in the 17th century, comes from the Italian plural of broccolo, which means "the flowering crest of a cabbage", and is the diminutive form of brocco, meaning "small nail" or "sprout".

 History

-Broccoli resulted from breeding of landrace Brassica crops in the northern Mediterranean starting in about the sixth century BC.
+Broccoli resulted from the breeding of landrace Brassica crops in the northern Mediterranean starting in about the sixth century BCE.
 Broccoli has its origins in primitive cultivars grown in the Roman Empire and was most likely improved via artificial selection in the southern Italian Peninsula or in Sicily.
 Broccoli was spread to northern Europe by the 18th century and brought to North America in the 19th century by Italian immigrants.
-After the Second World War, breeding of United States and Japanese F1 hybrids increased yields, quality, growth speed, and regional adaptation, which produced the cultivars that have been the most popular since then: 'Premium Crop', 'Packman', and 'Marathon'.
+After the Second World War, the breeding of the United States and Japanese F1 hybrids increased yields, quality, growth speed, and regional adaptation, which produced the cultivars commonly grown since then: 'Premium Crop', 'Packman', and 'Marathon'.

+Description

+Broccoli is an annual cruciferous plant which can grow up to 60–90 cm tall.

+Broccoli inflorescence grows at the end of a central, edible stem and is dark green.
+Violet, yellow, or even white heads have been created, but these varieties are rare.
+The flowers are yellow with four petals.

+The growth season for broccoli is 14–15 weeks.
+Broccoli is collected by hand immediately after the head is fully formed yet the flowers are still in their bud stage.
+The plant develops numerous small "heads" from the lateral shoots which can be harvested later.